 The consequences of not paying your credit card debt

-What happens when you miss a payment on your credit card varies depending on the circumstances and your credit card provider, but these are some of the possible outcomes:
+What happens when you miss a payment on your credit card depends on the circumstances and your credit card provider, but these are some of the possible outcomes:

 You could be charged a late payment fee

 Most credit cards charge a fee if you don’t pay the minimum amount required by the due date on your statement.
-This charge ranges from $9 to $35 and is applied after the due date on the statement.
+This charge typically ranges from $5 to $35 and is applied after the due date on the statement.

 Since the introduction of comprehensive credit reporting on 1 July 2019, your credit report now includes your monthly repayments for the last two years.
 This includes whether or not you've made payments on time.
 Depending on how late the payment is and when you settle it, missing your credit card due date could cause your credit score to drop and will reduce your chances of getting approved for new loans.
 You can view a free copy of your credit report online through Finder.

 You’ll be charged interest